athulya-anil/MarcoRAG/README.md

-# Vertex RAG Engine 🔍
+# MarcoRAG 🔍

-**An end-to-end Retrieval-Augmented Generation (RAG) pipeline** for technical documentation with a focus on Google Cloud/Vertex AI materials.
+**An end-to-end Retrieval-Augmented Generation (RAG) pipeline** with proper evaluation using the MS MARCO dataset.

-It chunks documents, enriches them with metadata, builds embeddings, retrieves relevant context, generates answers with an LLM (Groq), and evaluates answer quality — all with reproducible run artifacts and a simple Streamlit UI.
+Unlike traditional RAG systems that use circular self-validation, MarcoRAG evaluates retrieval quality against **real human-labeled ground truth** from MS MARCO.
+It chunks documents, enriches them with metadata, builds embeddings, retrieves relevant context, generates answers with an LLM (Groq), and provides trustworthy evaluation metrics — all with reproducible run artifacts and a simple Streamlit UI.

 ---